teslonobo/Generators/Readme.md

 ## Help/Support

-Any advise for common problems or issues or want further in-depth explainations reach out to the maintainer:
+Any advice for common problems or issues or want further in-depth explanations reach out to the maintainer:

 - [TesloNobo](https://github.com/teslonobo)

 ## Roadmap

 <div style='text-align:center'>

 <p>This project is open-source.
 Any feedback and or suggestions are welcomed.</p>

 Future features include but not limited to (Subject to Change):
 <p style='color:yellow;'>Currently no plans to extend but STC</p></div>